Thank you for being interested in palm oil free shaving cream and shaving lotion. Below are options for shaving without palm oil.

 Every shave cream, lotion, gel, and shaving butter you see in stores contains palm oil.
 When you see shaving cream advertising that it’s made with aloe, coconut, shea butter, mango, cocoa butter, etc., it still means there is palm oil in it.

-Choosing a shaving bar or a shaving soap will lessen the chance of palm oil.
-These will also have less ingredients and use non-toxic chemicals.
 Another option is to use coconut oil.
 It’s best to wipe the blade frequently between shaving to avoid build up.